-Baltimore City Administrative Charging Committee (BCACC): Five-person civilian committee mandated by Maryland Police Accountability Act of 2021.
-The BCACC makes determinations for alleged misconduct involving a member of the public.
+Administrative Charging Committee (ACC): The ACC is a body of five civilian members, including the chair of the PAB and four other community members, who review the investigations for the complaints filed with the Police Accountability Board (PAB) and decide on disciplinary outcomes.
 Administratively Charged: An officer has been formally accused of misconduct in an administrative proceeding.
-Allegation: Any assertion of wrongdoing against a member of JHPD.
-Civilian Review Board (CRB): The CRB is a permanent, statutory agency in Baltimore City that processes, investigates, and evaluates complaints lodged by members of the public against police officers, including sworn JHPD officers, alleging abusive language, false arrest, false imprisonment, harassment, or excessive force.
-For every complaint falling within its jurisdiction, CRB must review the Public Safety Accountability Unit's (PSAU's)investigations into complaints within its jurisdiction and may investigate, simultaneously with PSAU, each complaint it deems appropriate.
+Allegation: Any assertion of wrongdoing against a member of the JHPD.
+Civilian Review Board (CRB): A permanent, statutory agency in Baltimore City that processes, investigates, and evaluates complaints lodged by members of the public against police officers, including sworn JHPD officers, alleging abusive language, false arrest, false imprisonment, harassment, or excessive force.
+For every complaint falling within its jurisdiction, the CRB must review the investigations of the Public Safety Accountability Unit (PSAU) into complaints within its jurisdiction and may investigate, simultaneously with PSAU, each complaint it deems appropriate.
 Complainant: Any person who makes a complaint of misconduct or makes a service complaint.
 A complainant need not be the victim of, or a witness to, the allegations of the complaint.
 Complaint: Any allegation of misconduct committed by any JHPD member that is reported by any person, whether a member of the public (external) or a JHPD member (internal).
-Complaint Card: A card containing information, in both English and Spanish, about how to file a Misconduct Complaint with either JHPD, CRB or Police Accountability Board (PAB) in person, online, or by mail, email, or phone.
+Complaint Card: A card containing information, in both English and Spanish, about how to file a misconduct complaint with the JHPD, the CRB, or the PAB in person, via the Johns Hopkins Public Safety (JHPS) website, or by mail, email, or phone.
 Complaint Form: A form that the public and JHPD employees may use to report misconduct by JHPD employees to the JHPD, CRB, or PAB.
-JHPD members will accept complaint forms at any JHU facility, or in person at any time.
+JHPD members will accept complaint forms at any Johns Hopkins facility or in person at any time.
+Complaint Management System (CMS) An application for entry of complaints against JHPD members, uses of force, vehicle accidents, and pursuits to be reported, and management of investigations related thereto.